Critical Review: Clearway Energy (CWEN) & The Competition

 |2.74%

-Clearway Energy has a beta of 1.83, indicating that its stock price is 83% more volatile than the S&P 500.
-Comparatively, Clearway Energy’s rivals have a beta of -0.02, indicating that their average stock price is 102% less volatile than the S&P 500.
+Clearway Energy has a beta of 1.83, indicating that its share price is 83% more volatile than the S&P 500.
+Comparatively, Clearway Energy’s peers have a beta of -0.02, indicating that their average share price is 102% less volatile than the S&P 500.

 Summary

-Clearway Energy rivals beat Clearway Energy on 9 of the 12 factors compared.
+Clearway Energy peers beat Clearway Energy on 9 of the 12 factors compared.

 Clearway Energy, Inc., through its subsidiaries, acquires, owns, and operates contracted renewable and conventional generation, and thermal infrastructure assets in the United States.
 As of December 31, 2017, it had contracted renewable and conventional generation portfolio of 5,118 net megawatt (MW).
 The company also owns thermal infrastructure assets with an aggregate steam and chilled water capacity of 1,319 net MW thermal equivalents, and electric generation capacity of 123 net MW.
 Its thermal infrastructure assets provide steam, hot water and/or chilled water, and electricity to commercial businesses, universities, hospitals, and governmental units.
 The company was founded in 2012 and is based in Princeton, New Jersey.
 NRG Yield, Inc. is a subsidiary of Global Infrastructure Partners.